RHIT-CSSE/csse220/Homework/ExceptionHomework/README.md

 To keep things manageable, we want to try to handle all of the errors in the "processDataFiles" method of ExceptionHomework.java.

-As a brief overview, ExceptionHomework.java keeps a tracks different cities.
+As a brief overview, ExceptionHomework.java keeps track of different cities.
 As the data is processed each city gets a City object that represents information collected on the cities from the data files.